USStudiesCentre/Trump-Impeachment-Report/README.md

 # Trump-Impeachment
-USSC report on why Trump will not be impeached.
+USSC report on why President Trump will not be impeached.

 This report was authored by Simon Jackman, the CEO of the US Studies Centre at the University of Sydney.